intelligent-control-lab/Composable_Agent_Toolbox/README.md

 ### Model
 The model module contains structured differentiable functions that either represent system dynamics or control policies.
 The model can be analytical (i.e., ODEs, basis functions) or numerical (i.e., neural networks).
-For now, we implemented analytical models for system dyanmics, which are encoded symbolically.
+For now, we implemented analytical models for system dynamics, which are encoded symbolically.
 Both linear/nonlinear systems are supported.

 ### Planner